readybytes/phptestserver/README.md

 Checks
 ---------
-1. PHP Application must be connecting to mysql server via `127.0.0.1:3306` (not by localhost)
+1. PHP Application must be connecting to mysql server via `127.0.0.1:3306` (not by localhost, for more control update `<repo>/files/mysql-proxy.conf`)
 2. PHP application uses `mysqli`
 3. Mysql server running on HOST-OS should allow remote connections [ comment the line specifying `bind-address` in `/etc/mysql/my.cnf`
 4. Database User used in application must have privelleges while connecting from remote hosts.
 (Check privelleges using PMA)